What is E-Waste and How to Manage it: Tips for E-Waste Recycling

 When it comes to electronics, energy efficiency is key.
 The best way to ensure you’re using the most efficient products available is to look for and invest in Energy Star-rated appliances.

-These are designed to use less energy than standard appliances and can help reduce your electricity bill as well as your e-waste output.
+These appliances use less energy than standard appliances and can help reduce your electricity bill as well as your e-waste output.

 By investing in more efficient products, you’ll be able to save money while helping protect the environment at the same time.

 When looking for new electronics, always look for the Energy Star label.
-This will help you make sure you’re buying products that are designed to be as efficient as possible.
+This will help you ensure you’re buying products designed to be as efficient as possible.

 The following are some factors you need to know when buying electronics with a Star rating: